exasol/exasol-virtual-schema-common-lua/doc/system_requirements.md

 ## Introduction

-Exasol Virtual Schema Common for Lua (short "EVSCL") is base library for [Virtual Schemas](https://docs.exasol.com/db/latest/database_concepts/virtual_schemas.htm) that connect to Exasol databases.
+Exasol Virtual Schema Common for Lua (short "EVSCL") is a base library for [Virtual Schemas](https://docs.exasol.com/db/latest/database_concepts/virtual_schemas.htm) that connect to Exasol databases.

 Virtual Schemas are conceptually related to database views.
 The main difference compared to database views is that Virtual Schema sources can be almost any data source.
 To make this possible, you need a so-called "Virtual Schema adapter", an Exasol extension that contains the logic to translate between the source and the projection provided by the Virtual Schema.